jolocom/jolocom-lib/docs/interactionFlows.rst

     }
   }

 .. note:: The ``metadata.asynchronous`` and ``requestedInput`` keys are not currently used, and act as placeholders.
-We are awaiting further standardisation efforts.
+We are awaiting further standardization efforts.
-    An example of such standardisation initiatives is the `Presentation Exchange specification <https://identity.foundation/presentation-exchange/>`_ proposal.
+    An example of such standardization initiatives is the `Presentation Exchange specification <https://identity.foundation/presentation-exchange/>`_ proposal.

 The ``renderInfo`` is used to describe how a credential should be rendered and is currently supported by the Jolocom Smartwallet.
 The currently supported options are: